RezaAbiri2020/BCIDiscreteControl/README.md

 ------> Neuro.DimRed.F...................# reduces dimensionality by applying function (loaded in RunTask)

 ---

 ### arduino

 This module contains a few helper functions for interacting through Matlab with an Arduino device.
 This is useful for time synchronization (sending arduino pulses), and for control of the planar exo system.

 ---

 ### kalman_filter

 This module contains code for loading, fitting, and updating parameters of a Kalman Filter.
 It contains separate functions for 1D and 2D Kalman Filters.
 It acts on the *KF* struct.

 ---

 ### clicker

 This module contains classification models and functions that apply classification to neural data and return discrete states.
 These functions act on the *Clicker* struct.
 Currently, *click_classifier.m* returns

 ---

 ### typing_env

 This module contains functions to control the flow of a typing environment that is overlaid on the traditional tasks.
 For example, character selections, word selections, keyboard displays, undo functionality, etc...
 These functions primarily act on the *Keyboard* struct in the *Params* struct.

 ---

 ### exo_control

 This module contains functions that support interfacing with and controling a custom planar exoskeleton device.
 These functions primarily act on the *Arduino* struct in the *Params* struct.truct.assification to neural data and return discrete states.
 These functions act on the *Clicker* struct.
 Currently, *click_classifier.m* returns

---
-### typing_env
-This module contains functions to control the flow of a typing environment that is overlaid on the traditional tasks.
-For example, character selections, word selections, keyboard displays, undo functionality, etc...
-These functions primarily act on the *Keyboard* struct in the *Params* struct.

----
-### exo_control
-This module contains functions that support interfacing with and controling a custom planar exoskeleton device.
-These functions primarily act on the *Arduino* struct in the *Params* struct.truct.